 Canadian cities are becoming less equal, and more polarized, at a host of different spatial scales.
 This report examines changes in income inequality and income polarization in Canada's largest Census Metropolitan Areas over the period 1970 through 2005.
 It does so first by examining changes in inequality and polarization among households at the metropolitan scale, using data from the 1971, 1981, 1991, 2001, and 2006 censuses of Canada.
-It then moves to examine how income inequality and polarization are spatially expressed at the neighbourhood level, using census tracts as the units of analysis among all large cities.
-This analysis is followed by an examination of inequality within neighbourhoods, and among municipalities, for a smaller sample of very large "global" cities at the municipal level: Toronto, Montréal, and Vancouver.
+It then moves to examine how income inequality and polarization are spatially expressed at the neighbourhood level using census tracts as the units of analysis for a smaller sample of very large "global" cities at the municipal level: Toronto, Montréal, and Vancouver.